15 best bars in beautiful Venice, Italy

 Best for: Class and opulence

 It can be found inside The Gritti Palace, one of the best luxury hotels in Venice.
-It’s not the cheapest place for a cocktail, but it certainly oozes class.
+I do warn you, it’s not the cheapest place for a cocktail, but it certainly oozes class.

-The word grand doesn’t do it justice: opulent details include handmade Venetian mirrors, Murano glass lampshades, original paintings, fine fabrics and a solid marble countertop.
+I don’t think the word ‘grand’ does it full justice.
+Opulent details include handmade Venetian mirrors, Murano glass lampshades, original paintings, fine fabrics and a solid marble countertop.

 2. Venice Jazz Club